Million Arthur (TV series): Production

 An anime television series adaptation of the Han-Gyaku-Sei Million Arthur MMORPG by J.C.Staff aired from October 25 to December 27, 2018 on Tokyo MX and other channels.
 It was announced that the series will be split-cour, with the second season airing from April 4 to June 27, 2019.
 The series is directed by Yōhei Suzuki and written by Gō Tamai.
 Yoshinari Saito provides the character designs.
 The series' music is composed by Go Shiina and produced by Lantis.
 Genco is producing the series.
 The opening theme song is "Highlight" by Ayaka Ōhashi, and the ending theme song is "KI-te MI-te HIT PARADE!" by Himika Akaneya, Rie Takahashi, Nao Tōyama, Yū Serizawa, Suzuko Mimori, and Rina Hidaka under their character names.
 The second opening theme song is "Open the Worlds" by ORESAMA, and the second ending theme song is "Pearly×Party" by the voice actress unit Pearly Fairy.
-The anime is licensed in North America by Funimation.
+The anime is licensed in North America by Funimation (now known as Crunchyroll).

 The series ran for 23 episodes.
 An unaired episode was included in the series' sixth Blu-ray volume, which was released on October 2, 2019.